yadavakshay107-hub/rmi_assignment/README.md

 # RMI Assignment

-This repository contains the assignments for RMI course.
+This repository contains the solved assignment for the role of Data Engineer at RMI.

 ## Getting Started